 Take a walk around Hampstead Heath

 A popular place in Hampstead Heath is Parliament Hill and rightly so.
-From the top of Parliament Hill you can see an awesome view right over London and see most of the cities main landmarks.
-Even on a cloudy day the city skyline seems to pierce through the clouds so don’t let the weather put you off visiting because this is a top Hampstead Heath things to do.
+From the top of Parliament Hill, you can see an awesome view right over London and see most of the cities main landmarks.
+Even on a cloudy day, the city skyline seems to pierce through the clouds so don’t let the weather put you off visiting because this is a top Hampstead Heath things to do.

 Go Swimming in the Hampstead Bathing Ponds

-A unique thing to do in Hampstead and something slightly different is to take a swim in one of Hampstead Heaths ponds!
-Hampstead does have a lido but who needs a man-made lido when you can swim with the ducks in a pond!
+A unique thing to do in Hampstead and something slightly different is to take a swim in one of Hampstead Heaths swimming ponds!
+Hampstead does have a lido but who needs a man-made lido when you can swim with the ducks in a pond!?